terminusdb/terminusdb-docs/guides/reference-guides/document-ui-templates/tdb-react-table.md

 return  <Container  className='my-5'>
 	<Alert><pre>{`Row selected id ${rowSelected}`}
-	You need to Impemant a logic to change the Hidden status</pre>	</Alert>
+	You need to Implement a logic to change the Hidden status</pre>	</Alert>

 <Alert><pre>{`YOU NEED TO IMPLEMENT A FILTER LOGIC, Table filter ${JSON.stringify(filter)}`}</pre></Alert>